 Top Surf Spots in Cape Town

 When it comes to surfing, Cape Town is in the unique position of offering surfers great surfing conditions in every direction, virtually all year round.
 From point breaks to beach breaks and giant reef breaks, the Mother City has options galore for everyone from noobs to pros, no matter how the wind is blowing.
 The waters around Cape Town are on the cold side, but can warm up a bit during December and January.
 While summer is surfable, winter is best.
-Here’s a look at some of the city’s best spots to catch a wave:
+Here’s a look at some of Cape Town surfing’s best waves:

 Known as Surfer’s Corner and located in False Bay, just 30 minutes south east of the city bowl, Muizenberg is one of the city’s most famous surf spots.
 Its gentle waves are perfect for beginners, and are a longboarder’s paradise.
 Muizies goes offshore in a north westerly wind and the small, rolling waves can be ridden almost year-round, cranking up a notch in winter swell.
 There are plenty of places to rent boards and wetsuits, or even get a lesson or two.
 There are also a selection of restaurants for a post-surf bite.

 Just 15 minutes north of the CBD is the Milnerton Lighthouse, a beach break that has something for everyone.
 Offshore in a south to south easterly wind, this spot can get a little hairy for beginners when it gets bigger in stronger swell.
 No boards for hire here, but there are some restaurants around the beach area to have a coffee after a freezing cold surf.